4L18/Udacity-Building-Your-Own-Private-Blockchain/README.md

 # Udacity Blockchain Developer Project
-This project is made to build the necessary skills for a blockchain developer.
+This project creates a blockchain with 10 predefined blocks and allows you to get existing blocks and add new ones.

 ## Getting Started
 ### Prerequisites